tus/tus-java-client/README.md

 ## Documentation

 The documentation of the latest version (main branch of git repository) can be found online at [tus.github.io/tus-java-client/javadoc/](https://tus.github.io/tus-java-client/javadoc/).

+The documentation of the latest versions can be found online at [javadoc.io](https://javadoc.io/doc/io.tus.java.client/tus-java-client).

 ## FAQ